The practice has a no show/late cancellation policy of $50.00

 What type of ultrasound might I need?

-Georgia Obstetrics and Gynecology performs two types of ultrasound.
+Georgia Obstetrics and Gynecology performs three types of ultrasound.
 The type you need depends on the purpose of your imaging.

 Transabdominal ultrasound

-When pregnant women get an ultrasound image of their baby, they have a transabdominal ultrasound.
+When pregnant women get an ultrasound image of their baby in the second and third trimester, they have a transabdominal ultrasound.
 First, your sonographer applies an ultrasound gel to your skin.
 Then, they place the transducer against the gel, gently press it against your skin, and move it around until they get the best image.

 Transvaginal ultrasound